Mobile app

-A mobile application or app is a computer program or software application designed to run on a mobile device such as a phone, tablet, or watch.
+A mobile app or application is a computer program or software application designed to run on a mobile device such as a smartphone, tablet, or smartwatch.
 Mobile applications often stand in contrast to desktop applications which are designed to run on desktop computers, and web applications which run in mobile web browsers rather than directly on the mobile device.

 Apps were originally intended for productivity assistance such as email, calendar, and contact databases, but the public demand for apps caused rapid expansion into other areas such as mobile games, factory automation, GPS and location-based services, order-tracking, and ticket purchases, so that there are now millions of apps available.
 Many apps require Internet access.
 Apps are generally downloaded from app stores, which are a type of digital distribution platforms.

 The term "app", short for "application", has since become very popular; in 2010, it was listed as "Word of the Year" by the American Dialect Society.

-Apps are broadly classified into three types: native apps, hybrid and web apps.
+Apps are broadly classified into three types: native apps, hybrid apps and web apps.
 Native applications are designed specifically for a mobile operating system, typically iOS or Android.
 Web apps are written in HTML5 or CSS and typically run through a browser.
 Hybrid apps are built using web technologies such as JavaScript, CSS, and HTML5 and function like web apps disguised in a native container.

 Overview

 An emulation app for the programmable pocket calculator HP-41CX from 1983.
 Several such apps exist for full-functionally emulating old home computers, game consoles or even mainframe computers from up to several decades ago.

 Most mobile devices are sold with several apps bundled as pre-installed software, such as a web browser, email client, calendar, mapping program, and an app for buying music, other media, or more apps.
 Some pre-installed apps can be removed by an ordinary uninstall process, thus leaving more storage space for desired ones.
-Where the software does not allow this, some devices can be rooted to eliminate the undesired apps.
+Where the software does not allow this, some devices can be rooted, jailbroken, or otherwise modified to eliminate the undesired apps.

 Users can download non-preinstalled apps from distribution platforms such as app stores.
 These may be operated by the owner of the device's mobile operating system, such as the App Store or Google Play Store; by the device manufacturers, such as the Galaxy Store and Huawei AppGallery; or by third parties, such as the Amazon Appstore and F-Droid.

 Usually, they are downloaded from the platform to a target device, but sometimes they can be downloaded to laptops or desktop computers.
 Apps can also be installed manually, for example by running an Android application package on Android devices.

 Some apps are freeware, while others have a price, which can be upfront or a subscription.
-Some apps also include microtransactions and/or advertising.
+Some apps also include microtransactions or advertising.
 In any case, the revenue is usually split between the application's creator and the app store.
 The same app can, therefore, cost a different price depending on the mobile platform.